mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 If you do not have errors, you should see Build Succeeded on the bottom left.
 If you open the Output Panel (View->Output), you should see something similar to this:
 ![](https://i.imgur.com/mrMpzB3.png)

-**Please keep in mind that Visual Studio DOES NOT abide to your buildIgnore rules, and your built .tmod file will be larger than if you would use the in-game build option.
-So, before you release your mod, ALWAYS build using the in-game menu.**
+**Please keep in mind that Visual Studio DOES NOT abide to your buildIgnore rules, and your built .tmod file will be larger than if you would use the in-game build option. _So, before you release your mod, ALWAYS build using the in-game menu_.**

 # Debugging
 Debugging is the main feature that sets Visual Studio apart from Visual Studio Code.
 This will let you set breakpoints in your mod and inspect variables in Visual Studio.
 To debug, simply click the button labeled "Terraria" or press F5: